S34mu5/flightMonitor/README.md

 TIDY_PASSWORD=your_tidy_password
 ```

-**Note**: Contact your system administrator or the appropriate department to obtain the necessary credentials.
+**Note**: Contact the appropriate department to obtain the necessary credentials.
 Access is restricted to authorized personnel only.

 #### Scripts